Bloom-host/BloomDocs/docs/using_the_panel/backups/guide.md

 These changes apply to all [server splits](../split-server) in the same plan!

-It costs $5/mo and can be cancelled at any time.
+It costs $5/mo for our Minecraft Plans and can be cancelled at any time.
+For Bare Metal servers opt for our Game Panel Management option, we offer the Pro Backup Add-on for an additional $10/mo.

 ### For New Plans